rbvegas/StatiCSharp/README.md

 myAwesomeWebsite.Make();
 ```

-Run the project and your new awesome website will be generated in the `output` directory:
+Run the project and your new awesome website will be generated in the `Output` directory:
 ```
 $ dotnet run
 ```